sanjay9616/JavaScript/JavaScript-Technologies/RxJS/elementAt-Operator.md

 <h1>elementAt Operator</h1>

 - elementAt Operator will give a single value from the souce Observable based upon the index given.
+- **Remember** its an array index, means it will always start with 0.

 ```ts
 ngOnInit() {